Trideep555/react-practice/README.md

 Features Include search as well as category Filtering has been added Infinite Load More has been added to fetch all the data in one go if needed

+# Project No - 4

+Entertain App - Full API handling with axios

+4 Tabs with sub-filtering
+Movies- Browse though popular,top-rated,new movies with trailer description as well as actors with images Tv - Browse though popular,top-rated,new movies with trailer description, seasons as well as actors with images Music - Different Music of all genres and languages have an option to play music fully integreted with jio savaan api Games- Different games,developers,stores listed with overview screenshots of the games as well as genres and ratings